-The physical form factor scope of CMIS includes pluggable or onboard form factors such as QSFP-DD, OSFP, or COBO.
+The physical form factor scope of CMIS includes pluggable or onboard form factors such as e.g. QSFP-DD, OSFP, or COBO.
 However, CMIS is developed as a generic management interface specification and can be implemented in a variety of existing form factors, such as QSFP, or also in future form factors.
-Generic advertisement fields in the management memory map inform the host about the particular form factor and whether a module can be managed in a CMIS compliant fashion.
+Generic advertisement fields in the management memory map inform the host about the form factor, the functional type of the module, and whether a module can be managed in a CMIS compliant fashion.